 To stay competitive, manufacturers need to partner with manufacturing automation vendors and systems integrators that provide solutions to upgrade factories or build new systems from scratch.

 Experienced partners can provide the direction needed to develop the best system to meet business needs.

 For instance, manufacturing processes can be connected by hardwiring, WiFi, Bluetooth, RFID, Low-Power Wide-Area Networks including LoRa and LTE M, and even IoT Terminals that work out of the box and connect via flexible industrial interfaces.

 Each option has different strengths and ideal use cases.

 A partner with experience in connecting smart manufacturing systems can help decide which solution is best for individual use cases.

-Reliable automation partners are adding security architecture to the value chain since they know this is a significant concern for manufacturers and a key to competitive advantage in the marketplace.
+Reliable automation partners add security architecture to the value chain since they know this is a significant concern for manufacturers and a key to competitive advantage in the marketplace.

 They also help secure communication and protect data at rest.

-Similarly, Trusted Key Manager (TKM) plays a crucial role in security.
+Similarly, the Trusted Key Manager (TKM) plays a crucial role in security.

-TKM manages credentials for LoRa devices and networks as well as IoT devices not connected to a cellular network, historically a challenge for manufacturers.
+TKM manages credentials for LoRa devices and networks and IoT devices not connected to a cellular network, historically a challenge for manufacturers.